 InvariantsRegistry.
 The value of the invariant should be equal to a predicted value defined in the module.
 Should the value be different than the predicted one, special logic defined in the invariant registry is triggered (usually the chain is halted).
 This is useful to make sure that no critical bug goes unnoticed, producing long-lasting effects that are hard to fix.

 - With the module manager, set the order of execution between the

 EndBlockerfunctions of each of the application's modules.
 Note that not all modules implement these functions.

 - Set the remaining application parameters:

 - Return the application.

-Note that this function only creates an instance of the app, while the actual state is either carried over from the
+Note that the constructor function only creates an instance of the app, while the actual state is either carried over from the

 ~/.app/data folder if the node is restarted, or generated from the genesis file if the node is started for the first time.